scriptPilot/google-calendar-correction/README.md

 ## Deinstallation

+1. To stop the correction, select file `Code.gs` and run `stop()`.
-Remove the Google Apps Script project.
-This will also remove all triggers.
+2. Remove the Google Apps Script project.

 ## Support